 2F West Bldg, Tokyu Department Store Toyoko branch, 2-24-1 Shibuya, Shibuya-ku (03 3770-5480).
 Map and opening hours

-Another "everything store", but decidedly downmarket from Tokyu Hands and Loft, at Don Quixote it’s pile ’em high, sell ’em cheap taken to the extreme.
+Another 'everything store', but decidedly downmarket from Tokyu Hands and Loft, at Don Quijote it’s pile ’em high, sell ’em cheap taken to the extreme.
 The aisles and shelves are cluttered, disorganized and disorientating, but you’ll find everything from snacks to washing machines.
 There’s even a curtained-off 'adults only' section for naughtier tastes!

 1-16-5 Kabukicho, Shinjuku-ku (03 5291 9211).
 Map and opening hours

 This multi-storey emporium in Ginza, one of Tokyo’s biggest toy shops, is a showcase for the wacky, the cuddly and the cute, all with a Japanese twist.
 The basement is the headquarters of the Licca-chan Club (the Japanese equivalent of Barbie).
 There is a tax-exemption counter on the fourth floor.